 Frank handles every type of commercial litigation, with an emphasis on contract disputes, copyright, trade secret and other intellectual property issues.
 He successfully prosecutes and defends copyright infringement actions involving computer software, photographs and musical compositions.
 He has also handled breach of contract issues, business torts, non-compete covenants, fraud, libel, constitutional claims and defenses, and a host of other business-related issues.

 Clients also hire Frank to counsel on both litigation and transactional work in entertainment law.
 His experience emphasizes issues relating to the music business and the use of music in film, television and other media.
 His entertainment clients include recording artists signed to major and independent record labels, unsigned artists, songwriters and composers, filmmakers, producers and recording studios, as well as independent record labels and music retailers.
-Frank is outside general counsel to the Atlanta Food and Wine Festival.
 He also represents book authors in the negotiation of contracts with literary agents and publishing houses, commercial and fine art photographers and other visual artists.
+From 2010 to 2020, Frank served as outside general counsel to the Atlanta Food and Wine Festival.

 Frank serves as pro bono intellectual property counsel to The Center for Puppetry Arts, and assisted in its acquisition of items from the Jim Henson Foundation collection.
 In 2008 the Daily Report presented him with the Pro Bono Award for Service to The Arts.